Asana Customer Templates: Standardize the craft, keep the speed

 Mini calculation: time you get back

 Suppose your team ships 20 items a month.
-A archetype saves 6 minutes per item by eliminating step-hunting and 4 minutes by reducing handoff questions.
+A template saves 6 minutes per item by eliminating step-hunting and 4 minutes by reducing handoff questions.
 That’s 200 minutes monthly, or 3.33 hours.
 Across 8 months, you reclaim ~26.6 hours—roughly three workdays for higher‑worth work.

 Executive insight: Track reclaimed hours; reallocate them visibly to improvements or customer time.